 Your supervisor must email GSFHelp@law.columbia.edu as soon as it is clear that the work assignment will require more than 40 hours of work that week.
 The supervisor will be asked to provide the information necessary to justify the additional hours.

 Your supervisor will receive a response from HR approving or denying overtime requests.

-No. Students that work in excess of 35 hours per week will not receive pro bono credit for the extra time worked.
-Columbia pro bono credit accrues only for service in a week that you are not paid.
-You can receive pro bono credit for time worked beyond the required eight or ten week periods.
+No. Students that work in excess of 40 hours per week will not receive pro bono credit for the extra time worked.
+Columbia pro bono credit accrues only for time worked beyond the required eight or ten week periods needed to receive GSF.
 See the Other Important Considerations for more information.

 How will I receive my funding?

 All GSF recipients are hourly employees of Columbia University.
 You will receive payment on a biweekly basis for hours worked.

 In order to receive your paycheck, you must submit an online timesheet, approved by your supervisor, by the due date for each period.
 Your paycheck may be delayed if an incomplete or incorrect timesheet is submitted.

 Columbia University offers the convenience of having paychecks directly deposited into an employee bank account.
 You can sign up for direct deposit safely and securely at mycolumbia.edu after receiving your first check.
 Note that direct deposit is not available for your first paycheck, so your information on the GSF Summer Contact Form must be accurate and updated as needed.

 Timesheets must be completed online via NextGen.
 More information on how to access this platform will be provided.

 How will I submit overtime hours?